carnivuth/carnivuth/content/mobile_systems/service_discovery/index.md

 - **Event management** (via Generic Eventing and Notification Architecture - GENA)
 - **Presentation** in HTML/XML

-### Automatic ip configuration
+### Automatic IP configuration

-A UPnP node tries to connect to a network by asking a DHCP server an address, if no DHCP server is available it selects a random ip (*169.254.0.0/16 for IPv4*) in a range and exploits ARP requests to verify if other machines have the same address
+A UPnP node tries to connect to a network by asking a DHCP server an address, if no DHCP server is available it selects a random IP (*169.254.0.0/16 for IPv4*) in a range and exploits ARP requests to verify if other machines have the same address

 ### Discovery